Endava (NYSE:DAVA) Issues Q2 2024 Earnings Guidance

 Endava Price Performance

-Endava (NYSE:DAVA – Get Free Report) last announced its earnings results on Tuesday, September 19th.
-The company reported $0.57 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.45 by $0.12.
+Endava (NYSE:DAVA – Get Free Report) last posted its earnings results on Tuesday, September 19th.
+The company reported $0.57 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.45 by $0.12.
 Endava had a return on equity of 18.07% and a net margin of 11.86%.
-The firm had revenue of $189.80 million during the quarter, compared to analyst estimates of $188.53 million.
-During the same quarter in the prior year, the company earned $0.59 EPS.
+The firm had revenue of $189.80 million for the quarter, compared to analysts’ expectations of $188.53 million.
+During the same period in the previous year, the firm earned $0.59 earnings per share.
 The business’s revenue was up 5.2% compared to the same quarter last year.
-Analysts expect that Endava will post 1.22 EPS for the current fiscal year.
+Sell-side analysts expect that Endava will post 1.22 earnings per share for the current fiscal year.

 Institutional Investors Weigh In On Endava